tytydraco/yessleep/out/Scared_of_getting_old_You_should_be.md

 “It’s been quite the day…quite the week actually.”
 I sighed.

-With a quick shake of the head, I caught myself before I trauma dumped on this innocent civilian.
+With a quick shake of the head, I caught myself before I trauma dumped on this civilian and changed topic.

 “Sorry, how can I help you sir?”

 “Oh, don’t mention it.
 I apologise for bothering you!
 I was just wondering if you could point me in the direction of the main strip.
 I’m from out of town you see.”

 Now this was more my speed.
-I briefly provided clear but direct directions to the town centre.
-He seemed very appreciative and thanked me for my time with kind eyes.
+I briefly provided clear and direct directions to the town centre.
+He seemed very appreciative, thanking me for my time with kind eyes.
 It felt good to see my job was doing something for the world.
 A nice break from the earlier chaos.

 Just before the gentleman exited the foyer he stopped.